SammySmash613/Wordle/README.md

 # Wordle
-I made a Wordle clone that runs in your Python terminal Requires no non-built-in import packages
+I made a Wordle clone that runs in your Python terminal <br />
+Requires no non-built-in import packages